alifeee/blogtest/ring-populations/ring-populations.md

 ### What does 10 km look like?

 If you're aware of "The North", here are some of its gems with a 10 km overlay (and of course, Birmingham).
-By my eye, it definitely looks like a bigger circle might be misleading, but I like the size that it is.
+By my eye, it looks like a bigger circle could be misleading in terms of the population it represents, but a smaller one might miss out the context of the city.

 For example, I like Newcastle's region including Sunderland, as they're nicely connected by metro.
 As for Leeds, Bradford, and Wakefield.
 Well... they *could* be nicely connected by metro.
-Not sure why they aren't yet...

 ![Maps displaying a 10 km ring around Manchester, Leeds, Birmingham, and Newcastle.](images/ring_comparison.png)